-But it does not take much to throw off the accuracy of a digital scale.
-We cover this in our post on weighing accuracy.
-While that post focuses on analytical balances, the importance of calibrating digital scales is no less important.
+Adding to challenges, the accuracy of precision weighing and measuring instruments can be compromised by changes in location, fluctuations in ambient temperature, use and other factors.
+These points are covered in our post on weighing accuracy.
+While it focuses on analytical balances, the importance of calibrating digital scales and moisture analyzers is no less important

 Selecting Calibration Weights for Digital Scales

-When using an externally calibrated digital scale the calibration weight should be as close as possible to the maximum weight capacity of the scale.
+As noted above, when using an externally calibrated instrument the calibration weight should be as close as possible to the maximum weight capacity of the scale.
 Recommended test weights are provided in user manuals.

-Once the test weight is specified, the weight itself can be selected based on 7 International Organization of Legal Metrology (OIML) accuracy classes ranging from E1 to M3, where E1 is the most accurate and M3 the least.
+Once the test weight is specified, the scale weight itself can be selected based on seven International Organization of Legal Metrology (OIML) accuracy classes ranging from E1 to M3, where E1 is the most accurate and M3 the least.

 OIML recommendation R111-2004 covers multiple weight ranges from 1 mg to 5,000 kg showing maximum permissible errors (MPE) in terms of ± mg.
 This increases to ± g as sample weights increase and accuracy decreases.